 Action: The lawyer consistently under promises and over delivers.
+Processes are put into place to ensure that prompt attention is given to phone calls and emails.
+Documents and correspondence are devoid of sloppy errors.
 The lawyer is always on time and gives the client full attention during meetings and proceedings.

-Implicit Promise: I respect you and the value of your time and always deliver top-notch professional service.
+Implicit Promise: I respect you and the value of your time and always deliver top notch professional service.
 You have my complete and undivided focus when I work on your matter.